jirsoft/SimplEd/README.md

 Simple font editor for CMM2 with basic mouse support.

 #### v0.41
-	Keys can now be defined in SimplEd.CFG file when this file not exists, default keys are used sample SimplEd.CFG file is provided, comments inside file has 2 sections:
+	Keys can now be defined in SimplEd.CFG file, when this file not exists, default keys are used (sample SimplEd.CFG file is provided, with comments inside) File has 2 sections:
 	1. #help-texts, here is on screen help for skortcuts
 	2. #shortcuts, here are the actuall keys
 	Keys numbers for the section 2 can be found by running included Show_keys.BAS

 #### v0.40